e271828e/Flight.jl/prototypes/kernel/README.md

   discrete cell mid-step: the interior sweep is compiled from continuous entries alone, so the hot path carries no gating test, and a discrete cell cannot move across a step because nothing in that walk writes it.
+- **A path reaches exactly as far as the declaration knows.** The reach rule is about the declaring type's knowledge, not the instance's: the same `"inner/sum/a"` against the same `SampledLoop` value resolves when the field is declared `::SampledLoop` and is a build error when it is declared `::L`, because deep-routing into a generically held child hard-codes one implementation.
+Immediate children are never deep, which is what lets a container's elements be addressed by their own parent while an ancestor sees only faces.
+- **Being fed is a whole-tree obligation, not a per-declaration one.** An unfed child input inside one assembly is merely awaiting a claim from above — a sibling wire, an ancestor's deep route, or an `input_connections` entry handing it up a level.
+The error fires at the root, for the chain that never terminates; the one legitimate terminus is a root input face, which is a slot.
+The one-producer rule spans levels the same way, so an ancestor's route onto an input a sub-assembly already wires is caught where the two claims meet, with both entries named.
+- **A face is derived, never declared.** It owns no cell: it resolves — through as many levels of re-export as there are — to its ultimate internal endpoint, and takes that endpoint's type and tier. `Vehicle`'s `y` and `cmd` are one assembly's faces sourced from the two tiers, and at a `Dual` activation `y` walks while `cmd` stays pinned, with nothing anywhere declaring either.

 **The store bundle is in, and with it the *plural* in "per-eltype stores".**
 The bench that settled the representation (D-162) measured exactly one buffer;